dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-9.0/breaking-changes.md

 SELECT c["City"] FROM root c
 ```

-Such queries cause Cosmos DB to wrap each result in a JSON object, as follows:
+Such queries cause Azure Cosmos DB to wrap each result in a JSON object, as follows:

 ```json
 [